 Stephen also, he had only a few henchmen who are easily dispatched, and Stephen himself was unarmed.
 Stephen is then kneecapped and left to die with some dynamite.

-Foe Yay: Django and Hot Crash.
-None of Candie's henchmen like Django, but Hot Crash is the one that picks fights with him.
+Foe Yay: Django and Billy Crash.
+None of Candie's henchmen like Django, but Billy is the one that picks fights with him.
 Django in turn likes mocking him.
 Their arguing also has a reference to "walking in the moonlight" and has the line "You wanna hold my hand?"
-Then there's the fact that Hot Crash seems to be rather enjoying himself when he's about to castrate the naked, Bound and Gagged Django and has his hands on his genitals.
+Then there's the fact that Billy seems to be rather enjoying himself when he's about to castrate the naked, Bound and Gagged Django and has his hands on his genitals.

 Django mentions that being a slaver is the lowest a black man can sink, even lower than the "head house nigger, and that's pretty fucking low."
 In Real Life, house slaves enjoyed a much higher standard of living than the field slaves, earning them a lot of resentment from the rest of the slaves.
 Stephen, as a villainous head house slave, is basically a stereotype from a 19th century field slave's point of view.
 In addition, Freedmen were viewed with contempt from whites, but black slaves also showed contempt, as exemplified by Stephen.